bjornnewton12/BK_eShop/README.md

   * Specify Product name (UNIQUE), Product price, Product stock
   * Assign a category
 * Delete product
-  * Removes a product unless it is referenced in an order
+  * Deletes a product unless it is referenced in an order
 * List product by category
   * Select a category Id and display all products in that category
 ### Categories